 Employees must be aware of and have access to the services alleged to be provided through the site safety and health program.
 The general contractor must supply evidence showing how the program is communicated to employees (e.g., oral instructions, booklets, memorandums, posters, safety meeting minutes/attendance rosters etc.).
 The CSHO should consider whether the employer holds safety meetings, their frequency, and who conducts them (e.g., crew foreman, intermediate level supervisors, safety director, etc.).
-The CSHO should evaluate the effectiveness of the safety program through employee interviews.
+The CSHO should conduct employee interviews to substantiate the effectiveness of the safety program.